 The World’s 50 Best Restaurants is more than just a list.
 It is a celebration of the universality of cuisines, which is also explored in the #50BestTalks series of live culinary conferences and demonstrations, as well as the events that focus on the gastronomic strengths of a particular region, namely Asia's 50 Best Restaurants and Latin America's 50 Best Restaurants.
 With a social media following of more than two million food lovers, the brand also has an extraordinary reach into the global gastronomic community through its digital channels.

-In October 2020, 50 Best launched 50 Next, a new annual list of young people shaping the future of gastronomy that will debut in 2021.
-Formed through robust research and analysis by 50 Best in partnership with the internationally renowned Basque Culinary Center, 50 Next will showcase a diverse global selection of bright young minds who have turned their ideas into reality.
-The first annual list will be announced in 2021, aiming to inspire, empower and connect young people who are truly pushing boundaries and tackling challenges from fresh perspectives.
+In April 2021, 50 Best launched the first edition of 50 Next, a new annual list of young people shaping the future of gastronomy.
+Formed through robust research and analysis by 50 Best in partnership with the internationally renowned Basque Culinary Center, 50 Next showcases a diverse global selection of bright young minds who have turned their ideas into reality.
+The unranked list aims to inspire, empower and connect young people who are truly pushing boundaries and tackling challenges from fresh perspectives.